Privacy Policy

 In addition to the uses identified elsewhere in this Privacy Policy, we may use your personal information for business purposes, including to:

-• Communicate with you about your Enboarder services.
-We may use your personal information to send information to you regarding changes to our Terms of Service, Privacy Policy or other legal agreements.
+• Communicate notices about Enboarder services.
+We may use your personal information to send information to you regarding updates and changes to our Terms of Service, Privacy Policy or other legal agreements.

 • Provide marketing communications or promote our services.
 We may use your personal information to send Enboarder promotional and informational content we think may be of interest to in accordance with your communication preferences.
 We may also use your personal information if it is contained in a client testimonial or comment on our Website.
 We obtain each Client’s consent via email prior to posting the client’s name and testimonial.

 • Facilitate recruiting, hiring and employment.
 If you are an Enboarder employee or a prospective employee of Enboarder, we may collect personal information directly from you or indirectly from recruitment agencies, your references, or past employers as part of the recruitment process and human resources management.
 This may include name, address, phone number, employment history and experience and other employment related information.
-If you are an employee, we may also collect sensitive information about you and you consent to us collecting this information.
+We may also collect sensitive information about you and you consent to us collecting this information for employment relationship purposes.
 This may include health information or racial or ethnic origin.

 3. How We Share Information We Collect